pridiltal/ctv-AnomalyDetection/README.md

   - the [ACA](https://cran.r-project.org/package=ACA) package offers an interactive function for the detection of abrupt change-points or aberrations in point series.
-  - The [mmppr](https://cran.r-project.org/package=mmppr) (Markov modulated Poisson
-    process) package provides a framework for detecting anomalous events in time series of counts using an unsupervised learning approach.
   - A set of online fault (anomaly) detectors for time series using prediction-based and window-based techniques are available via [otsad](https://cran.r-project.org/package=otsad) package.
 It can handle both